lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

   –> leverage this in business/science/policy scenarios!

 - **general assumption: observations from the past can be extrapolated to be used for predictions of the future!**
+  - the tools that are used are from statistics

 ### Ergodicity